PDVSA says Venezuela oil industry normal after Chavez death

 In the post-Chavez era oil sales are expected to continue contributing more than 95 percent of Venezuela's hard currency earnings.

-State firm PDVSA said all its installations - including the Paraguana Refining Center, the second-largest in the world - were operating normally and domestic fuel supplies were guaranteed.
+State firm PDVSA said all its installations - including the Paraguana Refining Centre, the second-largest in the world - were operating normally and domestic fuel supplies were guaranteed.

 The opposition denies the government's allegations.